MrCheatak/FEBID_py/README.rst

 :code:`pip install git+https://github.com/MrCheatak/FEBID_py`

-*Tip*: Linux user may need to manually install vtk9(visualisation), tkinter(file opening) and pyqt5(interface) with *apt* as they may have to be explicitly added to the system for support.
+*Tip*: Linux user may need to manually install vtk9(visualisation) and pyqt5(interface) with the system package manager as they may have to be explicitly added to the system for support.

 Running the first simulation
 -----------------------------